Our top pick for

 There are currently 8.2 million Lennar Corporation shares held short by investors – that's known as Lennar Corporation's "short interest".
 This figure is 13.1% down from 9.4 million last month.

 There are a few different ways that this level of interest in shorting Lennar Corporation shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Lennar Corporation.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Lennar Corporation.

 Find out more about how you can short Lennar Corporation stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Lennar Corporation.